dutta-alankar/1d-fluid-finite-volume/README.md

 # 1d-fluid-finite-volume
-One dimensional fnite volume solver in Chapel
+One dimensional finite volume solver in `Chapel`